KiandaBPM/KiandaBPM.github.io/form-designer.md

 The following are some of the key options of the anonymous link rule:

-- Form to share (Any form within an existing process)
+- Form to share (Any form within an existing process).
-- Link expire settings: Number of uses, time-based or never expire
+- Link expire settings: Number of uses, time-based or never expire.
-- Message to display on submission
+- Message to display on submission.

 **Important**: There can be only one active link of each type for a given process.
 Once a new anonymous link is created for a process it will automatically expire the previous of the same type if a link existed.